sharifware/Large-Scale-Design-and-Analysis-of-Neural-Networks/Daniel Machado's Engineering Notebook.md

 Today I worked on some code.
 I was able to make the code more organized, and more fitting for a python package.
 I also fixed a small bugged that didn't allow you to train a network right after another.
 Lastly, I added support for GPU training.
 This supports both Nvidia GPUs and Apple M1.

 I still have to implement the better way to do the success criteria**

+### Entry 11/12/2024
+I changed the success criteria and made it so that the user inputs 2 values: Minimum loss for the network to be considered trained and the convergence threshold, which is the max difference between the last 2 epochs of training to make sure the model is converging

+### Entry 11/18
+Met with John, and made some changes to the code.
+I got a TA's help (Walter the GOAT) to make my code cleaner, as I had a lot of repetition.
+I also started looking over Simon's code to integrate the main class with his, and also with Sharif's Code.

+### Entry 11/22
+Have barely had any time to work on the project, but I've just been looking over Simon's code and trying to refactor it to make it work with mine.
+Looks like I will have to change some parts of my code, because the way I am saving the Networks is not the same as he is doing.

+### Entry 11/29/2024
+Today I worked on the SRS and did requirement for the User Interface.
+I also did the Dataflow diagrams levels 0, 1 and 2.